slushiegoose/Town-Of-Us/README.md

 -----------------------
 ## Medic
 ### **Team: Crewmates**
-The Medic is a Crewmate that can give any player a shield that will make them immortal until the Medic dies.\
+The Medic is a Crewmate that can give any player a shield that will make them immortal until the Medic dies, or the shield breaks.\
 A Shielded player cannot be Shifted into, Hacked or Killed by anyone, unless by suicide.\
 If the Medic reports a dead body, they can get a report containing clues to the Killer's identity.\
-A report can contain the name of the killer or the color type (Darker/Lighter)
+A report can contain the name of the killer or the color type (Darker/Lighter) This color/name will be the real identity of the killer, even if they killed while Morphed or Mimiced.
 ### Colors
 - Red - Darker
 - Blue - Darker